DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

     - It listens to traffic on the wired network only, but it receives a list of suspected rogue clients and AP MAC addresses from the WLC
     - By listening to ARP messages on the wired network and correlating it with the information it receives from the WLC, it can detect rogue devices

-- SE-CONNECT (SPECTRUM EXPERT CONNECT)
+- SE-CONNECT (Spectrum Expert Connect)
     - The AP does not offer a BSS for clients
     - Dedicated to RF spectrum analysis on all channels
     - It can send information to software such as Cisco Spectrum Expert on a PC to collect and analyze the data

 - BRIDGE / MESH
     - Like the autonomous APs *outdoor bridge* mode, the lightweight AP can be a dedicated bridge between sites (Example:  over long distances)
-    - A MESH can be made between the access points
+    - A mesh can be made between the access points

 - FLEX PLUS BRIDGE
     - Adds flexconnect functionality to the bridge / mesh mode